- Hits: 42612

-Don't forget the closing date to receive your application to have the chance to take part in the 2014 International Exchanges is 12 December 2013.
+The closing date to receive applications to have the chance to take part in the 2015 International Exchanges is 12 December 2014.

 If you've experienced the thrill and adventure of Sail Training in the UK and would like the opportunity to explore Sail Training in other continents, then you may be very interested in learning more about the International exchanges that take place each year between Sail Training organisations in the UK, Canada and Australia

 The exchanges are organised by ASTO, the UK Sail Training national body. who invite people aged between 18 and 25 to apply to participate in the scheme and sail on the far side of the world!
 If you wish to be considered for the 2015 International Exchange please follow the instructions below, specifically the Criteria for Participation and get your application in today!

 The Australian scheme is funded by ASTO and provides an annual scholarship to a British person who has sailed on a UK Sail Training vessel.The scholarship funds the successful trainee to travel to (and from!)
 Australia and complete two consecutive 10 day voyages on the 44 metre Australian brigantine Young Endeavour.
 An Australian trainee, funded by the Australia-Britain Society (New South Wales), travels to the UK and sails on board an ASTO member's square-rigger.
 The return ticket for the UK to Australia Exchange is open, giving the opportunity for extended travel, either prior to, or on completion of your voyage.
 All travel and subsistence before or after your exchange will be at your own expense.